 - In Type 2 Diabetes insulin is being produced, but the body becomes resistant to the hormone and can no longer use it.

-Changes because of diabetes in your body and your life happen over years and can sometimes be attributed to the aging process.
+Changes in your body and your life due to Diabetes happen over years and can sometimes be attributed to the aging process.